-(b) Advance notice.
+(c) Advance notice.
 A utility may require no more than 15 days' advance notice of planned overlashing.
 If a utility requires advance notice for overlashing, then the utility must provide existing attachers with advance written notice of the notice requirement or include the notice requirement in the attachment agreement with the existing attacher.
-A utility may deny access to the pole for overlashing within the 15-day advance notice period so long as the denial is accompanied by specific documentation demonstrating that the overlash creates a capacity, safety, reliability, or engineering issue.
+If after receiving advance notice, the utility determines that an overlash would create a capacity, safety, reliability, or engineering issue, it must provide specific documentation of the issue to the party seeking to overlash within the 15 day advance notice period and the party seeking to overlash must address any identified issues before continuing with the overlash either by modifying its proposal or by explaining why, in the party's view, a modification is unnecessary.
+A utility may not charge a fee to the party seeking to overlash for the utility's review of the proposed overlash.

-(c) Overlashers' Responsibility.
-An existing attacher that engages in overlashing is responsible for its own equipment and shall ensure that it complies with reasonable safety, reliability, and engineering practices.
-If damage to a pole or other existing attachment results from overlashing, then the existing attacher is responsible at its expense for any necessary repairs.
+(d) Overlashers' Responsibility.
+A party that engages in overlashing is responsible for its own equipment and shall ensure that it complies with reasonable safety, reliability, and engineering practices.
+If damage to a pole or other existing attachment results from overlashing or overlashing work causes safety or engineering standard violations, then the overlashing party is responsible at its expense for any necessary repairs.